alexcarpenter/alexcarpenter-11ty/src/case-studies/conservation-legacy.md

 order: 3
 title: "Conservation Legacy"
 team: "Mighty in the Midwest"
-summary: "Led the development of a platform of websites for Conservation Legacy, an organization that supports local conservation services across the US."
+description: "Led the development of a platform of websites for Conservation Legacy, an organization that supports local conservation services across the US."
 year: "2017"
 roles:
   - "Front-end development"